Introducing Mikochi: a minimalist remote file browser

 The backend was made using Go, which has been one of my main languages for the past 5 years.
 I used the Gin framework to handle the regular HTTP boilerplate, which worked admirably.

-The only pain point I had was re-implementing JWT authentication.
-I had decided to not use a library for that because I felt that, it might not handle an edge case well: I need tokens passed in GET params for streaming requests, since VLC isn’t going to write a Authorization header.
-It’s not particularly complex but it is a lot of code.
+I had decided to not use a library for that because I felt that, it might not handle an edge case well:

 I had the good surprise that streaming files “just works” in a single line of code: